aurule/roll-it/docs/faq.md

     - `/saved list` - List the rolls you've saved on this server
     - `/saved manage` - Change or remove a saved roll
     - `/saved roll` - Use one of your saved rolls
-* `/setup-roll-it` - Set up Roll It with the commands you need
+* `/setup-roll-it` - Set up Roll It to support the game systems and features you need
 * `/shadowrun` - Roll a pool of d6s for Shadowrun
 * `/swn` - Roll and sum two six-sided dice using rules for Stars Without Number
 * `/table` - Add, manage, and roll on random tables